mohamed180235/argocd-example-apps/README.md

 # GitOps Setup with KinD and ArgoCD

-This repository provides a step-by-step guide to setting up a local Kubernetes cluster using **KinD (Kubernetes in Docker)** on an AWS EC2 instance and deploying **ArgoCD** for GitOps continuous delivery....
+This repository provides a step-by-step guide to setting up a local Kubernetes cluster using **KinD (Kubernetes in Docker)** on an AWS EC2 instance and deploying **ArgoCD** for GitOps continuous delivery.

 ---